awsdocs/amazon-redshift-developer-guide/doc_source/merge-replacing-existing-rows.md

-# Performing a Merge Operation by Replacing Existing Rows<a name="merge-replacing-existing-rows"></a>
+# Performing a merge operation by replacing existing rows<a name="merge-replacing-existing-rows"></a>

 **To perform a merge operation by replacing existing rows**